 What ratings are available for your HVAC system?

-Once you learn the make and model, you can do some online research.
-If there’s been a consistent problem or even something like a product recall, getting a new HVAC system might need to be factored into total costs.
+Once you determine the make and model, you can do some online research.
+If there’s been a consistent problem or even something like a product recall, getting a new HVAC system may have to be included in total costs.
 Otherwise, you could move in only to have a broken HVAC system before the last box is unpacked.